In 1993, the world’s biggest band came to Melbourne: this is Guns n' Roses at Calder Park, an event that would go down in local infamy.

 Several of its recommendations laid the groundwork for new rules that still govern live music in the state today.
 These include the requirement for concert organisers to provide free drinking water at all gigs, and adequate shelter, at any outdoor music venue.

 For the band itself, the gig was another huge event in a schedule full of them.
 Asked about the Melbourne show in an interview in 2012, bassist Duff McKagan recalled 'a fucking sea of people'... and nothing else.

 While the official Gunners website has this entry, in the bands usually very detailed history:

 'February 1, 1993: The whole entourage watch the US Superbowl on TV.
 The show at Calder Park Raceway goes ahead despite torrential rain, and breaks local attendance records.'

 - Guns and Roses, official website

-The Guns 'n' Roses concert was the last one ever held at Calder Park.
+The Guns 'n' Roses show was the last concert ever held at Calder Park.